 Religious non-medical health care institution items & services

-Medicare may cover items and services in religious nonmedical health care institutions (RNHCIs) only if you qualify for hospital or skilled nursing facility care.
-Medicare will also only cover the inpatient non-religious, non-medical items and services, like room and board and any items or services that don’t require a doctor’s order or prescription, including unmedicated wound dressings or use of a simple walker.
+Medicare may cover items and services in religious nonmedical health care institutions (RNHCIs) only if you qualify for hospital or skilled nursing facility (SNF) care.
+Medicare will also only cover the inpatient non-religious, non-medical items and services, like room and board, and unmedicated wound dressings or use of a simple walker (items or services that don’t require a doctor’s order or prescription).

 Medicare doesn’t cover the religious portion of religious nonmedical health care institution (RNHCI) care.
 However,